 What is smallpox?

-Smallpoxis a serious, life-threatening illness causes by variola virus.
-It causes pus-filled blisters (pustules) to develop on the skin.
-In 1980, the World Health Organization (WHO) declared that smallpox had been eradicated (wiped out)..
-Since the late 1970s, there haven’t been any confirmed cases of smallpox.
+Smallpox is a serious, life-threatening illness caused by the variola virus.
+It causes pus-filled blisters (pustules) to develop on your skin.
+In 1980, the World Health Organization (WHO) declared that smallpox was eradicated (wiped out).
+Since then, there haven’t been any naturally occurring confirmed cases of smallpox.

 Before being eradicated, millions of people died from this highly contagious disease.
-A vaccine can provide protection against smallpox, but vaccinating the general public is not recommended because of concerns about the vaccine's side effects.
+A vaccine protects against smallpox, but vaccinating the general public isn’t recommended because of concerns about the vaccine’s side effects.